SCA students unsupported in move to main campus - Honi Soit

 However, on main campus students have been granted only the walls of a corridor that they say is “otherwise scarcely used, eliminating exposure opportunities that a proper student gallery would provide.”

-Located on the fourth floor of the Old Teachers’ College on the Manning Rd side, the new ‘LongSpace’ is subject to strict Occupational Health and Safety rules that prevent students from displaying works that could block the pathway.
+Located on the third floor of the Old Teachers’ College on the Manning Rd side, the new ‘LongSpace’ is subject to strict Occupational Health and Safety rules that prevent students from displaying works that could block the pathway.

 This means that students who create installations, sculptures, performance, screen arts, and other experimental works cannot exhibit their works in the SCASS gallery space.